On 1 October, Catalonia held an unofficial vote to determine whether or not the region should break away from Spain to become an independent state.

 Under current principles of international law, the Catalans have a right to self-determination, but many jurists would argue that all they can hope for is autonomy, not independence, because of Spain's right to maintain its territorial integrity.

-So what happens if they vote yes to independence?
+So what happens with a vote in favour independence?

 "I really foresee a negotiated solution where Catalonia remains in Spain with perhaps a heightened degree of autonomy," says Prof Sterio.

-And although the situation of the Kurds is very different, ultimately they will run up against the same problem - a lack of great power support - if they vote for independence.
+And although the situation of the Kurds is very different, ultimately they will run up against the same problem - a lack of great power support.